TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/BackendAndFrontend/Index.rst

    Use the user name (default is **admin**) and the password that you defined during the installation process.

-   After pressing the **login** button you will get redirected to the TYPO3 CMS backend overview:
+   After pressing the **login** button you will be redirected to the TYPO3 CMS backend overview:

    .. figure:: ../../Images/BackendAboutModules.png